verbb/snipcart/docs/setup/front-end.md

-# Adding Snipcart to Your Site
+# Add Snipcart to Your Site

-Snipcart has [an installation guide](https://docs.snipcart.com/getting-started/installation) that shows you how to get started on the front end.
+Snipcart's shopping cart is added with a simple JavaScript snippet, and its concept of a product comes from whatever information you build into each "buy" button on your site.

-You can use that if you want to add your own markup, or optionally use the following Twig tags for convenience.
+Start with [Snipcart's installation guide](https://docs.snipcart.com/getting-started/installation) if you'd prefer to write your own markup, or use the following Twig tags to have it generated for you.

-## Snipcart Cart JS
+## Cart Snippet

-Add Snipcart's JS snippet, using `cartSnippet(false)` if you've already included jQuery:
+Add Snipcart's JavaScript snippet, using `cartSnippet(false)` if you've already included jQuery:

 ```twig
 {# include Snipcart JS #}